-The only individuals legally authorized to perform cadastral surveys on "Canada Lands", which includes First Nation lands.
+• The only individuals legally authorized to perform cadastral surveys on "Canada Lands", which includes First Nation lands.

-3 Currently it is possible for person with submission rights in one First Nation to submit an application for registration pertaining to another First Nation.
+&lt;sup>3 Currently it is possible for person with submission rights in one First Nation to submit an application for registration pertaining to another First Nation.

-- Members of the Association of Canada Land Surveyors, see ACLS-AATC Canada: Welcome to ACLS-AATC Association of Canada Lands Surveyors (ACLS) - Authorized to submit survey plans to the NRCan Surveyor General Branch. - Canada Lands Surveyors primarily interact with FNLOs and NRCan SGB, and relatively not as much with the registry services.
+Use, duplication, or disclosure of this document or any of the information contained herein is subject to the restrictions on the title page of this document. - Members of the Association of Canada Land Surveyors, see ACLS-AATC Canada: Welcome to ACLS-AATC Association of Canada Lands Surveyors (ACLS) - Authorized to submit survey plans to the NRCan Surveyor General Branch. - Canada Lands Surveyors primarily interact with FNLOs and NRCan SGB, and relatively not as much with the registry services.